VizArtPandey/Udacity_Nanodegree_For_Data_Science_With_R/README.md

 **Project 3**

-In this project, we'll be simulating a realistic workflow to refactor your previous BikeShare project using Git.
+In this project, we'll be simulating a realistic workflow to refactor the previous BikeShare project using Git.